MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsession_sendinvitationasync_1664759118.md

 An asynchronous operation with a boolean value: **true** if the invitation was sent successfully, otherwise **false**.

 ## -remarks
+The device receiving an invitation will need to use a [**RemoteSystemSessionInvitationListener**](RemoteSystemSessionInvitationListener.md) to handle it.
+See the code example below for the full invitation handling workflow:
+TBD2

 ## -see-also